hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 3 Storage and Retrieval.md

 Bitcase is well suited for high count of writes - but if there are lots of distinct keys it can be infeasible.

-As we described if we only append to a file we can run out  disk space
+As we described if we only append to a file we can run out  disk space.
+We need to use e methot to solve this problem.

+A solution con be using segments with certain size when we reach a limit we will create a new segment and close the old one.

+We will made subsequent writes to new segment.
+We con apply compaction on these segments.
+It will delete dublicated records - and keep the most recent ones.

+Compaction will decrease the sizes significantly, if the segment is not polluted by different keys it should decrease the size

+Also we can merge multiple segment after compaction.
+Segments are never modified after they reached the size limit merged segments will be written to a new file.

+Merging and compacting operation can be done as a background task.

+We can still serve reads from the old segment file and write requests to new segment file.

+After the merging completed we will switch to latest segment file, read will performed from new merged segment file old segment file can be deleted.